-CNC = .33\CNCEU + .67\CNCTCN
+CNC = .33CNCEU + .67CNCTCN

-We give more weight to TCNs, because EU citizens tend to be enfranchised due to EU law (at least on the local level - even though this is not mandatory) and therefore this variation is less affected by the national regime.
+We give more weight to TCNs, because EU citizens tend to be enfranchised due to EU law (at least on the local level - even though this is not mandatory for candidacy rights) and therefore this variation is less affected by the national regime.

-The coding schemes for candidacy rights of non-citizen residents in EP elections deviate from the ones applied to all other levels of elections, as our measurements only cover the sub-category of SCNs, excluding TCNs.
-Among EU countries, only the UK and Portugal enfranchise selected TCNs for EP elections.
-The aggregation schemes are analogous, but of course the last step of aggregation is left out, since we only cover SCNs.
+The coding schemes for candidacy rights of non-citizen residents in EP elections deviate from the ones applied to all other levels of elections, as our measurements only cover the sub-category of SCNs.
+The aggregation schemes are analogous, but of course the last step of aggregation (which is to combine SCNs and TCNs) is left out.